refinedev/refine/documentation/blog/2022-11-15-js-ternary.md

 conditionalExpression ? exprIfTruthy : valueIfFalsy;
 ```

-If the `conditionalExperssion` evaluates to a truthy value `exprIfTruthy` is executed.
+If the `conditionalExpression` evaluates to a truthy value `exprIfTruthy` is executed.
 If it evaluates to a falsy value, `exprIfFalsy` is executed.

 ## How to Use the JS Ternary Operator?